IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 Inside the subsubfolder for the counts we will have a .csv file called "SURVEYS_and_COUNTERS.csv" with three columns: "survey", "counter" and "VideoOperatorID".
 This .csv file must be filled out by the SIC.

+## app GUI

+Once the app is running, the user should follow these steps:
+* Select a Survey ID
+* Select a Counter ID
+* Select a Station ID
+* Press "load" button
+* Check if number of images is correct
+* Press an arrow on the keyboard
+* Images should start displaying on the GUI
+* Footage viewer instructions:
+** Up arrow: Pause
+** Rigth arrow: Play
+** Left arrow: Rewind
+** Timer on the under the image shows current time along the station (starts on 00:00, should finish on 10:00 for 10 minute stations)
+** Speed selector next to the timer to amke the 'video' slower ** Non-countable time: use 'start', 'stop', and 'confirm' buttons to log in non-countable time (i.e. sand cloud covering the image) -> app_outcome/non_countable_time
+** Annotation of footage:
+*** Pause the footage and click on the burrow you want to annotate.
+A blue circle will appear where you clicked, and a new row will be added on the table to the right of the image.
+*** To delete annotations: select the row you want to delete on the table.
+Press 'Delete all burrows in current image' button
+*** This table will update live a .csv file called surveyID_stationID_counterID_counts.csv inside app_outcome/counts ** Ancillary data: fill all the radio buttons on the top-right and press 'Save ancillary data to .csv' to do so -> app_outcome/ancillary